Jimmy López Bellido, Composer-in-Residence

 June 11, 2019 at White Oak Music Hall

-An “undeniably exciting composer” (Opera News), with “a brilliant command of orchestral timbres and textures” (Dallas Morning News) and “a virtuoso mastery of the modern orchestra” (The New Yorker) López has created works performed by leading orchestras around the world and in prestigious venues such as Carnegie Hall, Sydney Opera House, Gewandhaus Lepzig, Kennedy Center, Vienna’s Musikverein, Konzerthaus Berlin, Nordic Music Days, the 2010 Youth Olympic Games in Singapore, and the Aspen, Tanglewood, and Grant Park music festivals.
+An “undeniably exciting composer” (Opera News) with “a brilliant command of orchestral timbres and textures” (The Dallas Morning News), and “a virtuoso mastery of the modern orchestra” (The New Yorker), Jimmy López Bellido has created works performed by the world’s leading orchestras in prestigious venues such as Carnegie Hall, Sydney Opera House, Leipzig Gewandhaus, Kennedy Center, Wiener Musikverein, and Konzerthaus Berlin.
+His works have also been featured at Nordic Music Days; the 2010 Youth Olympic Games in Singapore; and the Aspen, Tanglewood, and Grant Park music festivals.

-López is Composer-in-Residence at the Houston Symphony until the 2019–2020 season, and recently completed “Dreamers”, an oratorio for Ana María Martínez, Esa-Pekka Salonen, and the Philharmonia Orchestra of London, which he wrote in collaboration with Pulitzer Prize-winning Playwright Nilo Cruz.
-A new album with Miguel Harth-Bedoya and the Fort Worth Symphony Orchestra is being released in the summer of 2019 on MSR Classics.
-López is published by Filarmonika Music Publishing.
+Jimmy is the Houston Symphony’s composer-in-residence through the 2019–20 season.
+He recently completed Dreamers, an oratorio he wrote in collaboration with Pulitzer Prize-winning playwright Nilo Cruz for Ana María Martínez, Esa-Pekka Salonen, and the Philharmonia Orchestra of London.
+A new album with Miguel Harth-Bedoya and the Fort Worth Symphony Orchestra was released this summer on MSR Classics.
+He is published by Filarmonika Music Publishing.